sakele/calculator/README.md

 # calculator
-An online webpage-based calculator written in JavaScript, HTML, and CSS, with a GUI in the style of a typical handheld calculator.
+A webpage-based calculator written in JavaScript, HTML, and CSS; with a GUI in the style of a typical handheld calculator.